 It Don’t Mean a Thing if it Aint’ Got That Swing by Duke Ellington

 The Sacrifice from The Rite of Spring by Stravinsky

 Roar by Katy Perry (in the chorus)

 The following games are meant to help your students recognize the feeling of syncopation.
-Before you play the games, make sure your students have mastered keeping a steady beat, as well identifying strong and weak beats.
+Before you play the games, make sure your students have mastered keeping a steady beat, as well as identifying strong and weak beats.
 Those skills will lay the foundation for understanding syncopation.